arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 language: en
 narrator: UK English Female
 title: Arcus Project Template Orientation
-comment:  Learn about the project template directory structure, which is used in Acus labs and for archiving data.
-long_description: Arcus Archives is the canonical repository for research data at CHOP.
-Archiving research data preserves the important research performed at CHOP according to archival standards while facilitating data sharing.
-This module reviews reasons to archive research data at Arcus, and the data scoping, privacy review and technical considerations taken before receiving data.
-Module 2 covers the steps of archiving the data at Arcus.
+comment:  Arcus Archives serves as the canonical repository for research data at CHOP.
+Archiving data with Arcus safeguards and maintains research data in accordance with established archival protocols, also while promoting data sharing.
+The Data Contribution Module provides an overview of the reasons to archive research data with Arcus, as well as the processes involved in scoping data, conducting privacy assessments, and addressing technical requirements prior to data submission.
+This Module explores the Project Template directory structure, and delves into the specific steps required for archiving data within the Arcus platform.

 estimated_time: 60 minutes

 @pre_reqs
-We recommend completing the Arcus Data Contribution Orientation before doing this module.
+We recommend completing the [Arcus Data Contribution Orientation](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_data_contribution.md#1) before doing this module.
 It's helpful to have reviewed the [Arcus website](https://arcus.chop.edu) (available only on the CHOP network), to understand Arcus’s overall goals.

 @end